 Nowadays, museum exhibitions increasingly often combine history with modern ways of presenting it.
 Creating such exhibitions in line with the client’s guidelines requires the use of more and more innovative AV solutions.
-This is a major challenge that we try to meet in the best possible way.
+This is a major challenge that we try to overcome in the best possible way.
 Our success is exemplified by the Arsenal Museum of Fortifications and Weaponry in Zamość, which, thanks to our contribution, has become the main tourist attraction in the area.